About the Culinary Historians of Canada

 The members of the 2019-2020 board of directors are:

-- President: Carolyn Crawford (term ends 2020): Carolyn served as CHC board secretary from 2016-2018.
+- President: Carolyn Crawford (Caledon, Ontario): Carolyn served as CHC board secretary from 2016-2018.
 In April 2017, she represented CHC at Vimy (France), demonstrating Canadian War Cake, and has since offered WWI Homefront and Front Line food presentations at the Royal Agricultural Winter Fair and to historical societies.
 She generously provides historic and traditional baked goods for sampling or sale at numerous CHC events.
 Having grown up on a farm and still farming today, as well as her involvement in organizations such as 4-H, Women’s Institute and her local Fall Fair, have led to her love of baking and collecting culinary antiques, recipes and cookbooks.
+(Term ends 2022.)

-- Co-Vice-President: Samantha George (term ends 2020): Samantha is Curator of Parkwood National Historic Site in Oshawa.
+- Co-Vice-President: Samantha George (Oshawa, Ontario): Samantha is Curator of Parkwood National Historic Site in Oshawa.
 A member of the board of CHC since 2015, Samantha has made presentations on food history at both the Royal Agricultural Winter Fair and Vimy 100.
 Her personal interests are food recipes and remedies of the Spanish Flu epidemic 2018/2019 and the Jam for Victory Campaign 1939 to 1945.
+(Term ends 2022.)

-- Co-Vice-President: Sherry Murphy (term ends 2020): For the past 18 years, Sherry has been a volunteer historic cook at Montgomery’s Inn and Fort York National Historic Site; her knowledge of historic cooking enriches such hands-on cooking events as the annual Baking for the Victorian Christmas Table, which she leads, and provides CHC events with delicious baked goods from many past periods.
+- Co-Vice-President: Sherry Murphy (Toronto, Ontario): For two decades, Sherry has been a volunteer historic cook at Montgomery’s Inn and Fort York National Historic Site; her knowledge of historic cooking enriches such hands-on cooking events as the annual Baking for the Victorian Christmas Table, which she leads, and provides CHC events with delicious baked goods from many past periods.
 She has become an expert in WWI-era cooking, and has made many presentations on the topic, including to thousands of students visiting France for the observation of the centenary of Vimy Ridge.
 She studied nursing and worked many years in the medical field; now retired, she volunteers at SickKids Hospital with the Women’s Auxiliary, helping in the Family Centre and teaching calligraphy.
 She also loves reading—mostly history—as well as sewing, baking and watercolour.
+(Term ends 2022.)

 Standing Committee Chairs